A biography may come in any shape or size.

 worry-free pockets?
 Or, better yet, let our

-of a duck and worry about the bigger
+it were a downy duck’s and worry about the

 take a little bit of that extra time that